eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 is a good idea to save the root project path into a global variable so that it can used to construct the other paths needed.

 Next is the `generate(site)` function.
 This is the only function that is required by Jekyll so the name of this  function **can not be changed**.
 The `site` parameter is actually not needed in this code, but it is required by Jekyll  since we are inheriting from its Generator.
 This function acts as the class' constructor, so class-wide variables will  be defined here and I have also written the function to parse through all of the posts in the `_posts` directory and   save their YAML front matter.
 I have defined one master list that will house all of the parsed front matter, two lists that will house all the T&C currently implemented, and two most lists that house any T&C that needs to be integrated.
-Except for the master list, all lists will be defined by external methods, to be explained soon.
+Except for the master list, all lists will be defined by external methods (explained below).
 The only logic within the generate method is as follows:

 {% highlight ruby %}